Data-driven-RTI/MC_Diffusion/README.md

   <img src="images/Dataset.png" alt="Dataset" width="90%"/>
 </p>

-Some visualization reuslts of MC-Diffusion and baselin methods are shown below.
+Some visualization results of MC-Diffusion and baseline methods are shown below.
 For illustration, we present imaging results from a static environment, a fixed environment with dynamic changes, and across multiple environments.
 <p align="center">
   <img src="images/Visualization.png" alt="Visualization" width="90%"/>
 </p>

 The raw dataset has been publicly released.
 Both the dataset and code for data pre-processing are accessible at [https://ieee-dataport.org/documents/underground-root-tuber-sensing-wireless-networks](https://ieee-dataport.org/documents/underground-root-tuber-sensing-wireless-networks).
-In addition, we have released the pre-trained model and part of the corresponding data files in releases, which can be used for performance testing.
+In addition, we have released the pre-trained model and the corresponding data files in releases, which can be used for performance testing.

 # Prerequisite and Evaluation